xonicman/vagrant-linux-labs/README.md

 6. xm-lab-twonodes - debian8 & centos7, without extra config, for variuous lab training
 7. xm-lab-fileshare - demo for samba, ftp & nfs filesharing
 8. xm-lab-mysql-cluster - demo for MySQL 5.5 cluster with Heartbeat, 4 nodes: puppetmaster, mysql01-02 & client
+9. xm-lab-4nodes - Debian8 x2, Centos7 x2demo, 4 extra interfaces for each node, can be used for network tools testing

 ## Tested on Environments